naen8918/mini-travel-crm-python-flask/README.md

 ---
 ## 📌 Project Description

 **Mini Travel CRM** is a lightweight REST API for managing customer interactions and bookings in a small travel agency.
-It includes full CRUD functionality, client notes, financial reports, and robust security for multi-role access.
-Ideal for backend portfolio projects, API design practice, and small business use cases.
+It includes:
+- ✅ Full CRUD functionality
+- 🔐 Secure user authentication & role management
+- 🧾 Internal note-taking per client
+- 📊 Financial and client reporting
+- 🧠 Frontend-ready endpoints for dropdowns & user data

 ---